BR19-gh/FSJS-udacity-project1-ibrahimalkhowaiter/README.md

 npm run build

 ```
-The backend code is located in `server/src` folder, and the transformed output is located in `server/dist` folder, except for testing files which are located in `spec` folder.
+The backend code is located in `server/src` folder, and the transformed output is located in `server/dist` folder, except for testing files which are located in `spec/suppor/tests` folder.
 -	PS: both ``start`` and ``test`` will ``build`` the app.
 <hr>